stolostron/rhacm-docs/troubleshoot_acm/trouble_app_deploy.md

 ## Symptom: Application deployment version

-You might see an error similar to the following if one or more of your application resources uses the deprecated API:
+You might see an error similar to the following if one or more of your application resources in the Subscription YAML file uses the deprecated API:

 ```
 failed to install release: unable to build kubernetes objects from release manifest: unable to recognize "": no matches for